pwnlog/CLinks/README.md

-# Cyber-101
+# Centra Cyber

-A collection of sites to learn and practice cybersecurity.
+A collection of sites related to cybersecurity.

 # Vulnerable Environments